Snowplow MCP server

 Authentication

-The MCP server authenticates via OAuth using your Snowplow Console credentials.
-The AI assistant operates with the same permissions as your user account — it can access and modify only things that you can.
+The configurations above use OAuth.
+On first connection, your tool opens a browser to authorize against Snowplow Console, and the assistant then operates with the same permissions as your user account — it can access and modify only what you can.

 Capabilities of the server